-The COVID-19 pandemic is having a significant impact on the economic environment in Canada and around the world.
-On March 13, 2020, in order to limit the spread of the virus, the Québec government imposed a number of restrictions and special preventive measures, including the suspension of business activities deemed non-essential, across Québec.
-The Québec government subsequently implemented a gradual reopening plan, which was followed at the end of December 2020 by new restrictions and the suspension of some business activities due to the second wave of the pandemic.
-This health crisis curtailed the operations of many of Quebecor's business partners and led to a significant slowdown in some of the Corporation's segments in 2020.
-Among other impacts, the restrictions and preventive measures imposed by the Québec government caused a significant reduction in volume at Videotron retail outlets and delays in client migration to its new Helix entertainment and home management platform; lower advertising revenues, a significant decrease in sports events broadcast by the TVA Sports specialty channel, and reduced film and audiovisual content activity in the Media segment; and the cancellation of most shows and events, and the interruption of music and book distribution activities in the Sports and Entertainment segment.
-Despite the constraints created by this pandemic, Quebecor has continued and will continue to provide essential telecommunications and news services during this health crisis, while safeguarding the health and safety of the public and its employees.
-Because of the slowdown in the economy, approximately 10% of Quebecor's workforce have received benefits in 2020 under the Corporation's assistance program.
-During the health crisis, this program provides financial assistance to employees temporarily laid off or to employees on stand-by in addition to the Canadian wage subsidy programs.
-Due to significant decreases in their revenues, most of the business units in the Media segment and Sports and Entertainment segment qualified for the Emergency Wage Subsidy, and subsidies totalling \$49.6 million were recorded in 2020 as a reduction in employee costs, including \$29.0 million in TVA Group Inc ("TVA Group"), \$7.5 million in Sports and Entertainment, \$4.6 million in newspapers, \$3.1 million in Quebecor Media Sales and \$2.9 million in NumériQ.
-Given the uncertainty about the evolution of the pandemic, the full impact of the health crisis over its duration cannot be determined with certainty.
+The COVID 19 pandemic has had a significant impact on the economic environment in Canada and around the world.
+In order to limit the spread of the virus, the Québec government has imposed a number of restrictions and special preventive measures since the beginning of this health crisis, including the suspension of some business activities.
+Since March 2020, this health crisis has curtailed the operations of many of Quebecor's business partners and has led to a significant slowdown in some of the Corporation's segments.
+Among other impacts, depending on circumstances, the restrictions and preventive measures imposed by the Québec government have caused a reduction in volume at Videotron's retail outlets; a reduction in advertising revenues, in sports events broadcast by the TVA Sports specialty channel and in film and audiovisual content activity in the Media segment; and the cancellation of most shows and events in the Sports and Entertainment segment.
+Due to the decrease in their revenues, most of the business units in the Media segment and Sports and Entertainment segment qualified for the Canadian Emergency Wage Subsidy, and subsidies totalling \$12.2 million were recorded in 2021 as a reduction in employee costs (\$49.6 million in 2020).

-The impact of the COVID-19 health crisis on the operating results of the Corporation's business segments in 2020 is analyzed in greater detail in the "Segmented Analysis" section below.
-It is difficult at this stage to foresee all the consequences of this crisis until the situation returns to normal.
-The health crisis could have a material adverse impact on the growth of the Corporation's operating results and cash flows in the short and medium terms.
+The impact of the COVID-19 health crisis on the operating results of the Corporation's business segments in 2021 is analyzed in greater detail in the "Segmented Analysis" section below.
+It is difficult at this stage to foresee all the consequences of this crisis, including the potential effects of another major wave.
+The public health crisis could have a material adverse impact on the growth of the Corporation's operating results and cash flows in the short and medium terms.
 As a result, the growth recorded during the quarters preceding the health crisis may not be indicative of future growth.